Introduction: Export of Rice

-SGS is an international testing and certification body that works to improve the quality of food that is distributed, re-sold or imported and to reduce the risk of potential hazards.
-This certificate provides a much-needed guarantee to buyers and sellers.
-This certificate strengthens the trust and confidence in the seller.
+SGS is an international testing and certification body that works to improve the quality of food that is distributed, re-sold, or imported and to reduce the risk of potential hazards.
+This Certificate provides a much-needed guarantee to buyers and sellers.
+This certificate strengthens the trust and confidence of the seller.

 If SGS is selected for testing, the costs must be borne by the buyer or seller.
 This depends on the agreement between the two.
 Upon obtaining an SGS certificate, inspections of production methods and structures are performed annually.

 This certificate is issued by a third-party witness confirming that the manufacturer provided the product is not genetically modified so that consumers can be assured that what they are getting into their bodies is healthy.
 This certification program is designed for quality control and testing of GMO production status.
 This certificate enhances customers' confidence in the product and makes them less anxious about what they eat.